Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 .
 ## porPOIse Layers List

 When you log in to your porPOIse account, you will see a list of the layers that the Hidden Histories admin has set up for you.
-(If you want more layers, please ask your admin to add them for you.)
+(If you ever need more layers, please ask your admin to add them for you.)

-Click on the name of your test or example layer to open it for editing.
+Click on the name of your example layer to open it for editing.

 ![ExampleArtistStartPage_porPOIse](images/ExampleArtistStartPage_porPOIse.png)